jdevfullstack/github-pages-tutorial/README.md

 ### Default Themes and Custom Themes
-The themes provided by GitHub Pages can be used for your pages.
+The themes provided by GitHub Pages can be used for your pages, just like in our example above.
 These themes will always work in Markdown files but when you deal with pure HTML, make sure that you always delete the head section and just include the body so that the theme you selected will